kaliara/bitbot/README.md

 ======
 BitBot is an automated betting bot for Just-Dice.
 It utilizes GreaseMonkey to run the betting the browser.

+##Disclaimer
+__warning__: remember, gambling odds are never in your favor.
+Consider it a form of entertainment that you are paying for.
+Never gamble with money you are not ready to lose.
+Using a bot just means you can also lose you money while you sleep.

+##Just-Dice
+[Just Dice](http://www.just-dice.com/) is a "Fast paced provably fair dice-based Bitcoin casino.
+Low 1% house edge."

+##How to use
+Simply install the JS file as a GreaseMonkey script and click the "play" button on the screen.

 ##Betting strategy
 The current betting strategy is this: after 5 consecutive losses, increase the bet to a new "bigtime" bet and double the bet until you win (up to a max of 10 bets).
 This strategy can be changed by modifying configs and the `applyStrategy` method.